Inherent Optical Properties

 Another commonly used IOP is the single-scattering albedo , deﬁned by

 In waters and at wavelengths where the beam attenuation is due primarily to scattering, is near one.
-For waters and wavelenghts where the beam attenuation is due primarily to absorption, is near zero.
-As we shall see elsewhere, the single-scattering albedo is the probability that a photon will be scattered (rather than absorbed) in any given interaction, hence is also known as the probability of photon survival in any given interaction between a photon and matter.
+For waters and wavelengths where the beam attenuation is due primarily to absorption, is near zero.
+As we shall see elsewhere, the single-scattering albedo is the probability that a light ray (commonly called a photon) will be scattered (rather than absorbed) in any given interaction, hence is also known as the probability of photon survival in any given interaction between a ray or photon and matter.

 The IOPs depend on the composition, morphology, and concentration of the particulate and dissolved substances in the ocean.
 Composition refers to what materials make up the particle or dissolved substance, in particular to the index of refraction of that material relative to that of the surrounding water.
 Morphology refers to the sizes and shapes of particles.
-Concentration refers the number of particles in a given volume of water, which is described by the particle size distribution.
+Concentration refers the number of particles in a given volume of water, which is described by the particle size distribution, or to the amount of a dissolved substance in the water.
 As we will see, diﬀerent materials absorb much diﬀerently as a function of wavelength.
 Particles with diﬀerent shapes scatter light diﬀerently, even if the particles have the same volume.
 Particles with diﬀerent volumes scatter light diﬀerently even if they have the same shape.
 Consider, for example, atmospheric visibility through rain or fog.
-Even if the total water content per cubic meter of air is the same, you can ”see through” a few large raindrops, whereas many small fog droplets greatly reduce visibility.
+Even if the total water content per cubic meter of air is the same, you can “see through” a few large raindrops, whereas many small fog droplets greatly reduce visibility.

 Because the physical characteristics of the dissolved and particulate substances in the ocean vary by orders of magnitude, so do the IOPs.
 For example, both the absorption and scattering coeﬃcients of pure water are less that 0.01 1/m at 440 nm.
 However, in turbid coastal waters with high concentrations of phytoplankton, mineral particles, and dissolved organic matter, the absorption and scattering coeﬃcients can be four orders of magnitude larger.
 The volume scattering function (at a given scattering angle and wavelength) can also vary by orders of magnitude between open ocean and coastal waters.
 Understanding how variability in IOPs is determined by the various constituents of the ocean is a fundamental problem of optical oceanography.

 Comment: Equations (1) and (2) are conceptual, mathematical deﬁnitions in terms of limits.
-These deﬁnitions are not suitable for implementation in a measurement instrument, which always has a ﬁnite path length and ﬁnite and .
-The section on measurement of IOPs shows how to recast these deﬁnitions into forms suitable for making measurements.
+These deﬁnitions are not suitable for implementation in measurement instruments, which always have a ﬁnite path length and ﬁnite and .
+The page on measuring IOPs shows how to recast the conceptual deﬁnitions into forms suitable for making measurements.

-Just as with the radiometric quantities, there is an ”historic” set of symbols in addition to the IAPSO recommended symbols, which we have used above.
+Just as with the radiometric quantities, there is an “historical” set of symbols in addition to the IAPSO recommended symbols used above.
 Table 1 summarizes the IOP’s as they are commonly employed in optical oceanography.